SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 You've actually been using value types extensively throughout the previous chapters.
-In fact, all of the basic types in Swift – integers, floating-point numbers, Booleans, strings, enumerations, arrays and dictionaries – are value types.
+In fact, all of the basic types in Swift – integers, floating-point numbers, Booleans, strings, arrays and dictionaries – are value types.

-Swift structures are also value types.
+Swift structures and enumerations are also value types.
-This means that any instances you create from your own structures – and any value types they have as properties – will always be copied when they are passed around.
+This means that any instances you create – and any value types they have as properties – will always be copied when they are passed around.

 For example, using the ``Size`` structure from above:

-.. testcode:: classesAndStructures
+.. testcode:: customTypes

     --> let iPhone4 = Size(width: 640.0, height: 960.0)
     <<< // iPhone4 : Size = Size(640.0, 960.0)